sodafoundation/documentation/content/guides/integration-guides/csi-integration/soda-csi-pnp/_index.md

 You can select the CSI driver supported by SODA Plug-N-Play from [here](https://docs.sodafoundation.io/guides/user-guides/nbp/csi-pnp/) Once selected follow the instruction given in the document to deploy the CSI driver in K8s.

+## Note
+If there are more than one CSI driver from the same storage vendor, it should be deployed in a different namespaces to avoid the soda-csi lock conflicts.

+example :
+OPENEBS-LVM CSI driver in Kube-system namespace and OPENEBS-ZFS CSI driver in Kube-system-zfs namespace.

+CSI drivers from different storage vendors can be deployed in the same namespace without having any conflict.

+example :
+CEPH-RBD CSI driver and IBM CSI driver both in the default namespace and didn't notice any soda-csi lock conflict issue.

 ##### For this example we are selecting the [OpenEBS LVM CSI Driver](https://github.com/openebs/lvm-localpv).

 ```go